Levant Island: Geography

 The island is 8 by 2 km, and located in the Gulf of Lion.
 About 90% of the island is reserved for a military missile test centre (the Centre d'Essais de Lancement de Missiles) which has launched numerous research and testing rockets since its establishment in 1948.
 The remaining 10% is open to civilians.

 The village was built on hillsides and is dominated by Fort Napoleon.
 The village has a post office, a village hall, a chapel and a police station as well as a grocery, a bakery, and two galleries.
 The port area houses the office of the Capitaine du Port, a clothing store and small general store.
-In between there is a bazaar (Le Bazar d'Héliopolis) offering food, hardware, a tabac and cafe bar.
+In between there is a bazaar (Le Bazar d'Héliopolis) offering food, hardware, a tabac and a cafe bar.
 There are a number of hotels and bed-and-breakfasts, and eight restaurants (Le Gecko, La Fourmi, La Palmeraie, La Gambaro, Héliotel, Le Minimum, La Pomme d'Adam, La Bohème), all catering for naturists.